 This technological prototype should be the most representative of the final detector module too.
 The schematic 3D view of the prototype, in Figure 2.1, shows the current design of the alveolar structure, with 3 columns of alveoli to have representative cells in the middle of the structure.
 This prototype should have identical global dimensions (1.5m long) and shape (trapezoidal) and include the fastening system with the HCAL (included in the design of composite structure).
-It has the following sampling: at normal incidence, 22.8 X_0 are filled with 20 layers of $0.6X_0$ (2.1mm) thick tungsten absorber plates, followed by 9 layers of 1.2 X_0 (4.2mm) thick plates, with an overall thickness of 198.5 mm.
-All but two detector layers have an active area of 18x18 cm2 segmented into read out cells, or pixels, of 5.5x5.5 mm2 lateral size which in turn are grouped into 2x2 matrices consisting of 16x16 pixels each.
-Two layers will be equipped with 8 of these units.
-All thirty layers together comprise 45000 readout channels in total.
+It has the following sampling: at normal incidence, 22.8 X0 are filled with 20 layers of $0.6X_0$ (2.1mm) thick tungsten absorber plates, followed by 9 layers of $1.2 X_0$ (4.2mm) thick plates, with an overall thickness of 198.5 mm.
+Each detector layer has an active area of $18 \times 18 \text{ cm}^2$ , segmented into readout cells of $5.5 \times 5.5 \text{ mm}^2$ .
+The active zone is hence made by 30 layers of $2 \times 2$ matrices, each consisting of $16 \times 16$ pixels, giving in total around 38000 channels.